ocaml/dune/doc/dune-files.rst

 ``<optional-fields>`` are:

 - ``<action>``, an action to run when constructing the alias.
 See the :ref:`user-actions` section for more details.
+Note that this is removed in the 2.0 version of the dune language.
+Users should port their code to use the ``rule`` stanza with the ``alias`` field instead.

 - ``(package <name>)`` indicates that this alias stanza is part of package ``<name>`` and should be filtered out if ``<name>`` is filtered out from the